| | |

 This post is brought to you in partnership with Sortly.
 Although I received compensation and a complimentary subscription to the Sortly Plus app, my (very!) favorable opinion of this app is 100% my own.

-I’m just coming off an epic organizing high, as I FINALLY tackled one of the many projects that has been on my long-term Organizing To Do list — my husband’s sports memorabilia collection!
-Honestly, I’ve been dreading this project, because I thought it was going to be tres time-consuming and difficult.
+Honestly, I’ve been dreading this project, because I thought it was going to be pretty darned time-consuming and difficult.
 But this project turned out to be one of those scenarios where using the RIGHT ORGANIZING TOOL made the job so much easier.

 What is this magic organizing tool you ask?
 It’s called Sortly.
 And I can’t wait to show you how to organize a collection using the Sortly app.
 Oh, and be sure to stick around until the end of the post for an awesome giveaway!